 This slip pocket is made much like the exterior slip pocket shown at the beginning on The Claire Shoulder Bag.
 The pocket is folded WST and pressed.
 The upper edge is top-stitched below the top edge a distance (maybe 1/2") to allow a piece of elastic to be inserted.
 The edges of the pocket are then basted to the edges of the pattern piece it is being attached to.
 The gathered pocket shown here is in a side seam.

-Zeïba Monod of Sew Special by ZM added cork trim and a snap to The Claire Shoulder Bag
+Zeïba Monod added cork trim and a snap to The Claire Shoulder Bag

 Chris Hawke added decorative coordinating snaps and trim

-On this Claire Shoulder Bag, Patricia added a rivet and trim
+On The Claire Shoulder Bag, pocket trim and a decorative rivet

 Pockets are an important aspect of a bag.
-A bag you will use depends on whether there are functional, well-thought out pockets.
-The new Alyssa Hip Bag, as small as it is, has 3 slip pockets and 4 card slots, in addition to other pockets.
+A bag that you will actually use depends on whether there are functional, well-thought out pockets.
+The Alyssa Hip Bag, as small as it is, has 3 slip pockets and 4 card slots, in addition to other pockets.

 Do you have any tricks to making superb slip pockets?
 Curious why I didn't include zipper pockets?
-Then check out last week's blog post: Taking the Intimidation Out of Zippers.
+Then check out the blog post: Taking the Intimidation Out of Zippers.
 Want more articles like this?
 Check out the Learning Library.

 Whether you're a beginner or an experienced bag maker, we'd love to have you join our Facebook Pattern Group.
 Ask questions, give guidance and encouragement, share your makes.
 Patricia is always quick to answer questions, and loves your feedback.

 Please feel free to comment, but be aware that Shopify doesn't offer a way for us to respond.
 If you have any questions, please PM through Facebook, or email us at firstname.lastname@example.org.
 We'd love to hear from you!